401 Model Performance Metrics

 As with the Sharpe ratio, higher values here represent more effective use of capital.

-Once again, we can see that the 401 Model is able to generate significantly higher returns per unit of risk than stocks.
-In this case, the model is also able to outperform the blended portfolio because of the fact that that upside volatility is not penalized.
+Once again, we can see that the 401 Model is able to generate significantly higher returns per unit of risk than stocks, or a blended portfolio.
+In this case, the model is also able to outperform AGG because of the fact that upside volatility is not penalized.
 This means that a significant portion of the 401 Model’s volatility comes from better than expected returns, as opposed to worse than expected returns.

 The last measure of risk-adjusted returns that we’ll look at is called the Treynor ratio, and like the previous two metrics we examined, higher values are better.
 In this case, the measure of risk used is beta.
 So we’re looking at the excess returns achieved with regard to overall volatility in relation to the S&P 500.

 As you can see, the message here is the same.
-The 401 Model has outperformed both stocks as well as the blended portfolio.
+The 401 Model has outperformed both stocks as well as a blended portfolio.

 At this point the only metric we haven’t discussed is Alpha.
 Alpha is defined as the excess return earned above a specific benchmark (in this case, the S&P 500).